 - the transfer may trigger immediate capital gains tax payable by the parent on the portion of the property that was transferred to the child;

-- when the parent later sells the property, 1) the child may be liable for capital gains tax on the portion that was transferred to them; and 2) the parent may lose their principle residence capital gains tax exemption on the portion of the property transferred to the child.
+- when the parent later sells the property, 1) the child may be liable for capital gains tax on the portion that was transferred to them; and 2) the parent may lose their principal residence capital gains tax exemption on the portion of the property transferred to the child.

 For financial assets, a transfer to joint ownership may lead to income earned in an investment account being taxable in the child’s hands.